 No mention of this was made to Billy and back home in

 Billy’s professional career saw him universally recognised as the very best, a British and European champion.
 Although he disliked travelling too far from home he did venture into

-His good friends Billy Robinson and Karl Istaz tempted him to
+His good friends Billy Robinson and Karel Istaz tempted him to

 There were some that were genuinely afraid and refused to get in the ring with him.
 For the most part, however, Billy Joyce was well liked by his colleagues because he was such a lovely man, and respected because his skill and knowledge rightfully commanded their respect.

 He may go to the back of a wrestling fans mind, just like he went to the back of the photograph, but Billy Joyce will never be forgotten.